DigitalPublishingToolkit/DeepPockets4-ThePsychologyOfaWebDeveloper/md/16postwordpresswebdevfuckit.md

 Because I felt rushed, I used theme-building helpers (such as Divi) to meet the client’s expectations in time.
-The design would highly depend on the limitations and freedoms of the software’s given functionalities: using theme builders that had an easy drag and drop functionality to create the looks of a digital space constrained my creative output.
+The design would highly depend on the limitations and freedoms of the software’s given functionalities: using theme builders that had an easy drag-and-drop functionality to create the looks of a digital space constrained my creative output.
 The limited possibilities these builders provided was not satisfying enough to feel creatively fulfilling to someone who wanted to break out of the